 Explore the town used in the famous blockbuster “Twister,” and visit the Twister Museum, which is open April through September, for movie props, memorabilia and behind-the-scenes videos.
 Make sure to take a photo of the famous Wakita water tower, featured prominently in the movie, on your drive into town.

 Take a tour of Pensacola Dam, the longest multi-arch dam in the world, and stick around for water recreation and ATVing in and around Grand Lake.
 With over 1,000 miles of shoreline, Grand Lake has become a top tourist attraction in Oklahoma.

 Peruse a multitude of art galleries and meet Oklahoma artisans during a monthly art event in one of the state’s acclaimed arts districts.
-Attend the First Friday Gallery Walk in the Paseo Arts District, the 2nd Friday Circuit of Art in Norman or Live on the Plaza in Oklahoma City’s re-emerging Plaza District or First Friday Art Crawl in the Tulsa Arts District.
+Attend the First Friday Gallery Walk in the Paseo Arts District, the 2nd Friday Circuit of Art in Norman, LIVE on the Plaza in Oklahoma City’s re-emerging Plaza District or First Friday Art Crawl in the Tulsa Arts District.

 View over 300 species of native birds while exploring marshes, wetlands, lakes and forest at Red Slough.
 Tucked inside the Ouachita National Forest, this area is one of the premier watchable wildlife destinations in the state.

 Take the bicycle out of the garage, dust off that pair of rollerblades and head to Tulsa River Parks, located along the banks of the Arkansas River.
 With playgrounds, picnic areas and seasonal entertainment, Tulsa River Parks is a haven for outdoor recreation.